ELHabibA/TimeSeriesData-Backend/README.md

     cd TimeSeriesData
     dotnet restore

+4. Prepare and run InfluxDB locally:

+   - Download and install InfluxDB from the official website: [InfluxDB Downloads](https://docs.influxdata.com/influxdb/v2/install/).

+   - Start InfluxDB using the appropriate command for your operating system.

+     For example, on Unix-based systems:

+     ```bash
+     influxd
+     ```

+     On Windows:

+     ```cmd
+     influxd.exe
+     ```

+   - Create a database for your project.
+You can do this using the InfluxDB command line or the web-based InfluxDB UI.

 ## Configuration

 Before running the system, make sure to configure the InfluxDB connection settings in the `secret.json` file in the `TimeSeriesData/Functions`.